BIOGRAPHY

 Yataco’s research interests include language policies, language ideologies, decolonization of knowledge and power, technologies of communication, linguistic and semiotic landscapes, native territories and language rights, and new Indigenous diasporas created through online resources.

 Recently, she has developed a digital component to her language rights activism through social media such as Facebook.
-She presently belongs to a network of Indigenous scholars and activists working to promote Native American and Indigenous sovereignty and resurgence.
 Follow link Language Rights, Derechos Linguisticos, Lenguas en riesgo | Facebook

 Miryam Yataco has a multilingual background, her linguistic repertoire includes native proficiency (Oral & Literacy) in Spanish, English, Indonesian & Bengali (Bangla) and has linguistic training in quechua, ashaninka and in many other languages of the world.